The Quartz Tariff

 Tariffs are taxes or duties on imports.
 Some people call a tariff a “trade barrier.”
 It makes goods coming in with a tariff less attractive since the tariff results in them costing more.

 As you may have known, in recent months, the Trump administration has seen fit to impose tariffs on goods coming into the United States from China.
 This was supposed to produce leverage to achieve a more favorable trade.
-Instead, though, China has thus far responded to the Trump tariffs with tariffs on incoming US good, a situation often called a “trade war.”
+Instead, though, China has thus far responded to the Trump tariffs with tariffs on incoming US goods, a situation often called a “trade war.”
 At the moment, it doesn’t look like it’s going to end any time in the immediate future.
 Rather, both countries are threatening to keep increasing tariffs on one another’s goods and services.

-Interesting, one goal of tariffs, and of the current US trade policy in general, is to eliminate American trade deficits.
+Interestingly, one goal of tariffs, and of the current US trade policy in general, is to eliminate American trade deficits.
 Measured by this standard, the Donald Trump tariffs have yet to achieve notable success with the overall trade deficit for 2018 coming in at $891 billion.
 Trade with China has fallen off slightly, but imports from other countries like Mexico and China have increased.
 On balance, US domestic product hasn’t gained any ground, and Americans are still buying a lot more from China than they’re selling there.
 In the first quarter of 2019, the US had a trade deficit with China of $80 billion dollars.

 You may suspect the Trump trade tariffs on China have affected the price of quartz coming in from that nation.
 If so, you’re correct.